Alicepinch/roots-cafe/README.md

 - Selected the master branch as the source, saved these changes.
 - After refreshing the page my repo had been published

-My roots cafe page can be accessed via: https://alicepinch.github.io/roots-cafe/
+My Roots Cafe page can be accessed via: https://alicepinch.github.io/roots-cafe/

 ### Cloning:

-In order to clone a local copy to your to your computer you need to follow the following steps.
+In order to clone a local copy to your computer you need to follow the following steps.

 ## Credits